digitalideation/ba_218_comppx_h1901/docs/index.md

 ## Intro

 In this module we will explore different applications of ML/AI/DL with a particular focus on design and art.
-We will first learn how neural networks work with simple code examples, then we will experiment with different techniques of Deep Learning: applied to Computer Vision (image classification, objects detection, pose estimation...)
-Generative Deep Learning (DeepDream, style transfer, Pix2Pix / CycleGAN...).
+We will first learn how neural networks work with simple code examples, then we will experiment with different techniques of Deep Learning:

+* DL applied to Computer Vision (image classification, objects detection, pose estimation...)
+* Generative Deep Learning (DeepDream, style transfer, Pix2Pix / CycleGAN...)
+* etc...

 Once we get a good grasp of the different techniques, we will experiment further by building our own ‘AI’ project. :space_invader:

 ### Before starting